 - The Director of Student Accountability has the authority to impose sanctions if they conclude that University rules were violated and that sanctions are warranted.
 The Director of Student Accountability will consult with either the Executive Director of the IMU or the Director of Recreational Services, as applicable, regarding the case and sanction decisions.

-- The student organization representative(s) will have ten (10) business days after receipt of the notice of a decision by either the Executive Director of the IMU or the Director of Recreational Services to request an appeal in writing to the Office of the Dean of Students.
+- The student organization representative(s) will have ten (10) business days after receipt of the notice of a decision to request an appeal to the Executive Director of the Iowa Memorial Union or the Director of Recreational Services, as applicable.

 When it has been determined after investigation that one or more University policies have been violated, one or more final sanctions may be imposed.